-Sorting laundry properly means you get the best out of your washing machine and your clothes and home textiles will be cared for and cleaned as best they can be so they’ll last longer.
+Sorting laundry properly means you get the best out of your washing machine and your clothes, bedding and towels will be cared for and cleaned as best they can be so they’ll last longer.

 - Darks – black, grey, maroon, dark purple, navy blue clothes

 - Delicates – bras and silk items

 - Towels – keep bathroom & kitchen towels separate

 - Underwear – knickers and underpants